Frequently Asked Questions

 The new vaccine then enters pre-clinical research which includes testing in animals to see if the right kind of immune responses are generated.
 Then, testing in humans proceeds in three phases:

-Phase II is larger and focuses on those amount of antibody responses.
-These trials often run for 1 year or longer with hundreds of volunteers, followed by safety analysis.
+- Phase II is larger and focuses on the amount of antibody responses.
+These trials often run for one year or longer, involving hundreds of volunteers, followed by safety analysis.

-Following clinical development, results are submitted for extensive review and ultimately approval by regulatory authority (e.g., MFDS in Korea), followed by WHO prequalification.
+Following clinical development, results are submitted for extensive review and ultimately approval by a regulatory authority (e.g., MFDS in the Republic of Korea), followed by WHO prequalification.

 On a traditional timeline, it takes on average 5-10 years to take a vaccine from the laboratory to a vaccination program.
 Every stage from discovery through regulatory review can take at least two years, sometimes up to five.
 Once a vaccine proves to be safe and effective, building the manufacturing capacity to make enough vaccine also takes time.